Printy-Studios/mini-task/dev-docs/tasks.md

 This document describes the tasks that must be done for this project (ironic, isn't it?)

-## Create a 'tell()' function for outputting info to the user(for readability and easier cleanup when cleaning up after console.log debugs)

 ## Refactor plugin functions for printing to parse and return string instead of having to log to console

 ## Add 'plugin not specified in `minitask.json`' message